devinsolutions/openbsd-packer-template/README.md

 ## Building

   - Install Python dependencies (`$ pipenv sync`).
-  - Decide whether you want to build GCE image of Vagrant Box.
+  - Decide whether you want to build GCE image or Vagrant Box.
 You can specify them using `-only` flag.
 See the following sections for prerequisites specific for each builder.
   - Copy `vars.yaml.template` to `vars.yaml` and fill in sections you are interested in.
   - `$ pipenv run build [-only=vbox-gce-builder,vbox-vagrant-builder]`